9 dead, 26 injured in shooting in Dayton, Ohio

 - Soin Medical Center received two patients who have both been released.

 A vigil will be held at 8 p.m.
-Sunday, with more information coming in a later update.
+Sunday in the Oregon District.

 RELATED: 20 dead, 26 wounded in El Paso shooting; suspect in custody